Andrew Mountbatten-Windsor: Early life

-During a 45-day tour of Canada in June and July 1959, Queen Elizabeth II discovered she was pregnant.
-The pregnancy was not disclosed to the public during the tour.
-After her return to London, Buckingham Palace indicated on 7 August that she was expecting a baby by announcing that she would not undertake further public engagements.

-Andrew was born a prince in the Belgian Suite at Buckingham Palace on 19 February 1960 at 3:30 pm, the third child and second son of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-He was christened Andrew Albert Christian Edward in the Music Room of the palace on 8 April 1960.
+During a 45-day tour of Canada in June and July 1959, Queen Elizabeth II discovered that she was pregnant.
+After her return to London, Buckingham Palace announced on 7 August that she would not undertake further public engagements, a customary indication of royal pregnancy.
+Andrew was born a prince of the United Kingdom at 3:30 pm on 19 February 1960 at Buckingham Palace, the third child and second son of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+He was christened Andrew Albert Christian Edward in the Music Room at the palace on 8 April.

-Andrew was the first child born to a reigning British monarch since Princess Beatrice in 1857.
-Like his siblings, Charles, Anne and Edward, Andrew was looked after by a governess, who was responsible for his early education at Buckingham Palace.
-He was sent to Heatherdown School near Ascot in Berkshire.
-In September 1973 he entered Gordonstoun in Moray, which his father and elder brother had also attended.
+Andrew was the first child born to a reigning British monarch since Princess Beatrice, the youngest daughter of Queen Victoria, in 1857.
+Like his siblings, Charles, Anne and Edward, he was looked after by a governess, who oversaw his early education at Buckingham Palace.
+He later attended Heatherdown School near Ascot in Berkshire.
+In September 1973, he entered Gordonstoun in Moray, which his father and elder brother had also attended.
 He was nicknamed "the Sniggerer" by his schoolmates at Gordonstoun, because of "his penchant for off-colour jokes, at which he laughed inordinately".
-While there, he spent six months – from January to June 1977 – participating in an exchange programme to Lakefield College School in Canada.
-He left Gordonstoun in July two years later with A-levels in English, history and economics.
+While there, he spent six months – from January to June 1977 – participating in an exchange programme at Lakefield College School in Canada.
+He left Gordonstoun in July 1979 with A-levels in English, history, and economics.